-Throw out your business plan and hit 'reset'
+Throw out your business plan and hit 'reset'by

 The impact of Covid-19 and lockdown has encouraged practice owner Lucy Cohen to rethink her decade-old business plan and consider: If I started over again today, how would I do it?